eventql/eventql/doc/internals/testing.md

     test/run_cluster_tests.sh            # Run all cluster tests

+Note that the test suite scripts expects the test drivers and tests to be built.
+To build the tests, you can use make:

+    $ cd test && make

+You can also use make to run the test suite

+    $ make test                          # Run the full test suite
+    $ make test-smoke                    # Run the smoke test suite

 ### Unit Tests

 Unit tests are built as standalone programs that link directly against the core